Vivian-Lopez/Moving-Average-Strategy-Backtester/README.md

 - 🧵 **Multithreading**: Apply OpenMP or Intel TBB for large vector parallelism
 - 🧪 **Backtesting engine**: Build an event-based framework with slippage modeling
 - 📊 **Python bridge**: Export signals to Python for matplotlib-based visualization

----

-## 📄 License

-Apache 2.0 — free to use and extend.